MontpellierRessourcesImagerie/yfp-spots-in-yeasts/README.md

 - [ ] Use a threshold on the number of spots to detect dead cells.
 - [X] Write a Fiji macro to perform the conversion: ".nd" ---> ".tif".
 - [X] Create a control image at each iteration in batch mode.
-- [ ] Expose settings to: select the number of slices around focus.
+- [ ] Expose settings to: select the number of slices around focus, the size of spots.
 - [ ] Make sure the documentation can be generated with Sphinx.
+- [X] Create a reader to ease the controling process.
+- [X] Add a button to load the original image when a control image is opened.

 ## Future:

 - [ ] We would like to be able to remove labels by clicking in the viewer.
 - [ ] We would like to add the possibility to add/remove spots by clicking in the viewer.
-- [ ] Add a button to load the original image when a control image is opened.
-- [ ] Make a better control system with hooks and custom files.
 - [ ] Detect and merge mother+daughter yeasts.
+- [ ] Detect and merge cells cut into several labels.
+- [ ] Make a more elaborate GUI with raw Qt rather than magicgui.
+- [ ] Take into account the calibration of images.
+- [ ] Upload to PyPI

 [napari]: https://github.com/napari/napari